If you were looking for craft beer in Phnom Penh a year ago you would have found the usual suspects.

 Fuzzy Logic Brewing is a brewery from Vietnam.
 First, they entered the Cambodian craft beer market with a few bottles.
 This was their Celestial Blonde and Revolution Rye IPA among others.

-Within a few weeks, they could be found in many restaurants around Phnom Penh and it was directly clear that they are going to play a big role in the development of the scene.
+Within a few weeks, Fuzzy Logic could be found in many restaurants around Phnom Penh and it was directly clear that they are going to play a big role in the development of the scene.

 Lately, their draught beers have also been seen around the city.
 Their draught beers have definitely made a better impression than their bottles and especially their Thunderslap IPA has been a success in places all over the city.